deeplex/deeplex.github.io/guidelines/cpp.rst

 --------------

 The meta build system is *cmake* with the respecitve `CMakeLists.txt`.
-The basic `CMakeLists.txt` is provided by the *Cookiecutter* template and should be adapted accordingly.
+The basic `CMakeLists.txt` is provided by the *copier* template and should be adapted accordingly.

 The targetted C++ standard is *C++20*, as recorded in the `CMakeLists.txt`.
-Respective triplets for dependencies to respect that are included in the *Cookiecutter* template.
+Respective triplets for dependencies to respect that are included in the *copier* template.

 -----------------
  Package manager